 Importing Your Works from Scopus to ORCID

 Users can use Scopus to populate the publication section of the ORCID profile.
 The Scopus to ORCID wizard helps you find the correct Scopus profile and confirm which publications are yours.
 You can then send the identifier and list of publications to the ORCID website.
 Any changes you make in the wizard will also be submitted to the Scopus Feedback team to correct your profile on Scopus.

 For users that do not have access to the Scopus database, the Author Identifer Tool can be used by non-subscribers.
 Use the free Author Identifier Tool to search for an author name to reconcile name variants and/or affiliations and publications.

 ResearcherID provides a solution to the author ambiguity problem within the scholarly research community.
 Each member is assigned a unique identifier to enable researchers to manage their publication lists, track their times cited counts and h-index, identify potential collaborators and avoid author variant issues.
-Privacy settings for the ResearcherID profile are controlled by the individual and authors are highly recommended to make their their ResearcherID profile publicly available.
+Privacy settings for the ResearcherID profile are controlled by the individual and authors are highly recommended to make their ResearcherID profile publicly available.

 ResearcherID information is integrated with the Web of Science database and is ORCID compliant, allowing users to associate publications from Web of Science to ORCID profiles.
 ResearcherID is also integrated with Publons which is used to track your journal peer review and editing activities along with publications and citation metrics.

 Registration for ResearcherID is free.